The information-first approach

-- Information registry: Your organisation’s information assets, their value and potential harms, and the measures currently in place to protect them.
+- Information registry: Your organisation’s information assets, their value and potential harms, and the measures in place to protect them.

 - Document repository: All existing policies, procedures and other relevant documentation, if any.